ShareAndShine/PRM_App_Jan_2023_Release_Sprint_1_1/README.md

-# Salesforce DX Project: Next Steps - I am main folder containing base org code
+# Salesforce DX Project: Next Steps - I am WI - 102 ...will be working on custom object crete requet

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.